input-output-hk/essential-cardano-content/content/glossary/testnet.md

 image_text: null
 ---

-**Testnet**: a prototype network where users can experiment with the new features and code to provide feedback before a live [mainnet](https://www.essentialcardano.io/glossary/mainnet) launch.
+A prototype network where users can experiment with the new features and code to provide feedback before a live [mainnet](https://www.essentialcardano.io/glossary/mainnet) launch.